espocrm/documentation/docs/administration/formula.md

 The admin can run **Recalculate Formula** action for specific records from the list view: select records (or all search results) > click *Actions* dropdown > click *Recalculate Formula*.

 **Formula Sandbox** provides the ability to test formula scripts.
 It's available in the Administration panel.
+You can use `output\printLine(VALUE)` function to print values.

 In this article: